This site is work in progress and does not yet describe all available steps.

 • If a protocol is used that specifies/returns a content-type, this is used.
 This is for instance the case when loading documents over HTTP(S).

-• If no explicit type information was found, determining the content-type is implementation-defined and therefore depend on the XProc processor used.
+• If no explicit type information was found, determining the content-type is implementation-defined and therefore dependent on the XProc processor used.

 Examples